-- The school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a safeguarding response to children who go missing from education.
-Ensure policies are consistent with Merton Children's Safeguarding Partnership and statutory requirements, are reviewed annually and that the Child Protection Policy is available on the school website. - > That the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - > That at least one member of the governing body has completed safer recruitment training to be repeated every five years. - ➤ Staff have been trained appropriately and this is updated in line with guidance and all staff have read the most recent version of Keeping Children Safe in Education part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - That all staff including temporary staff and volunteers are provided with the school's Child Protection Policy and Staff Behaviour Policy. - > That the school has procedures for dealing with allegations of abuse against staff (including supply staff and the Headteacher), volunteers and that a referral is made to the DBS and/or the Teaching Regulation Agency (as applicable) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - That a Designated Governor for Safeguarding is identified.

-- > That a member of the Senior Leadership Team has been appointed by the Governing Body as the Designated Safeguarding Lead (DSL) who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - That on appointment, the DSL and deputies undertake DSL New to Role and then 'Update' training every two years as well as attending DSL network events and meetings. - That children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through relationship and sex education (RSE). - > That the school will comply with regular data returns requested by the Local Authority, regarding all pupils, of statutory school age, attending alternative provision and/or on a reduced or modified timetable. - > That appropriate online filtering and monitoring systems are in place. - > Enhanced DBS checks are in place for all Governors.
+- They facilitate a whole school or college approach to safeguarding. - Where there is a safeguarding concern, children's wishes, and feelings should be taken into account when determining what action to take and what services to provide.
+Systems should be well promoted, understood and easily accessible for children to confidently report abuse, knowing that their concerns will be treated seriously. - > The school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a safeguarding response to children who go missing from education.
+Ensure policies are consistent with Merton Children's Safeguarding Partnership and statutory requirements, are reviewed annually and that the Child Protection Policy is available on the school website. - > That the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - > That at least one member of the governing body has completed safer recruitment training to be repeated every five years. - > Staff have been trained appropriately and this is updated in line with guidance and all staff have read the most recent version of Keeping Children Safe in Education part 1 and Annex B and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - > There are effective procedures for dealing with allegations of peer on peer (child on child) abuse. - > That all staff including temporary staff and volunteers are provided with the school's Child Protection Policy and Staff Behaviour Policy. - That the school has procedures for dealing with allegations of abuse against staff (including supply staff and the Headteacher), volunteers and that a referral is made to the DBS and/or the Teaching Regulation Agency (as applicable) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - ➤ That a Designated Governor for Safeguarding (including online safety) is identified. - > That a member of the Senior Leadership Team has been appointed by the Governing Body as the Designated Safeguarding Lead (DSL) who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - That on appointment, the DSL and deputies undertake DSL New to Role and then 'Update' training every two years as well as attending DSL network events and meetings. - That children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through relationship and sex education (RSE).
+We recognise that there cannot be a "one size fits all" style and there needs to be a personalised and contextualised approach for more vulnerable children, victims of abuse and those with Special Education Needs and Disabilities (SEND). - > That the school will comply with regular data returns requested by the Local Authority, regarding all pupils, of statutory school age, attending alternative provision and/or on a reduced or modified timetable. - > That appropriate online filtering and monitoring systems are in place. - > Enhanced DBS checks are in place for all Governors. - Any weaknesses in Safeguarding are remedied immediately. - > The school is aware that OFSTED inspections will always report on whether arrangements for safeguarding children and learners are effective.